 The Dugout Gulch Botanical Trail is a nine-mile loop (4.6 mi out to the loop and back, then 4.4 for the actual loop).
 It is located on the Wyoming side of the Black Hills.
 We didn’t complete the entire route as it started thundering–when your hiking partner is a meteorologist, you defer to his expertise on these things. 😇

 Where is the Dugout Gulch Botanical Trail?

-Near Ranch A south of Beulah, WY.
-Take exit 205 off I-90 (first exit as you come into WY).
-Then take FR 863 south about 6 miles to the Trailhead.
-It’s an easy 1-hour trip from Rapid City.
-As you near the end of the drive you’re rewarded with a gorgeous expanse of red sandstone on the Western side of the Black Hills.
+The trail is situated near Ranch A, south of Beulah, Wyoming.
+Take exit 205 off of I-90 (it is the first exit as you come into Wyoming).
+Then take Forest Road 863, south, for about six miles to the trailhead.
+This is an easy 1-hour trip from Rapid City.
+As you near the end of the drive you’re rewarded with a gorgeous expanse of red sandstone on the western side of the Black Hills.

 We chose to hike this particular day but the trail could be amenable for other activities as well.
 Once you reach the loop the wide, gradual slope would make for an enjoyable bike ride and the lack of obstacles on the path would present great snowshoeing or cross country skiing opportunities in the winter months.

 My verdict: it’s not the most beautiful trail I’ve ever seen but the views of the canyon walls, the peaceful solitude, and the ease of the path make for an enjoyable afternoon.